buelowp/sunset/README.md

 # Calculate Sunrise and Sunset based on time and latitude and longitude</h1>
 This is a modification of the sunrise.c posted by Mike Chirico back in 2004.
 See the link below to find it.
 I needed an algorithm that could tell me when it was dark out for all intents and purposes.
 I found Mike’s code, and modified it a bit to be a library that can be used again and again.

+Since then, I have updated it a bit to do some more work.
+It will calculate the Moon position generically.
+It also with version 1.0.12 calculate other sunrise/sunset times depending on your needs

+* Can accurately calculate Standard Sunrise and Sunset
+* Can accurately calculate Nautical Sunrise and Sunset
+* Can accurately calculate Civil Sunrise and Sunset
+* Can accurately calculate Astronomical Sunrise and Sunset

 # License
 This is governed by the GPL2 license.
 See the License terms in the LICENSE file.
 Use it as you want, make changes as you want, but please contribute back in accordance with the GPL.